UniBwTAS/continuous_clustering/README.md

 ### Option 2: Generate with GUI & ROS setup (assumes prepared ROS setup, see above, useful for debugging etc.)

-Generate labels, which are saved to `${KITTI_SEQUENCES_PATH}/<sequence>/labels_euclidean_clustering/` If you want to visualize the generated ground truth labels in ROS then remove the `--no-ros` flag and use just one thread (default).
+Generate labels, which are saved to `${KITTI_SEQUENCES_PATH}/<sequence>/labels_euclidean_clustering/`

 ```bash
 rosrun continuous_clustering gt_label_generator_tool ${KITTI_SEQUENCES_PATH} --no-ros --num-threads 8
 ```

+> [!TIP]
+> If you want to visualize the generated ground truth labels in ROS then remove the `--no-ros` flag and use just one thread (default).

 ### Option 3: Generate without GUI or ROS within Minimal Docker Container